andrechristikan/ack-nestjs-boilerplate-docs/getting-started/readme.md

 ## Test

-ack-nestjs-boilerplate-mongoose only provide `e2e testing`, and use [Jest as testing framework](https://jestjs.io/docs/getting-started).
+ack-nestjs-boilerplate-mongoose provide 2 automation testing `unit testing` and `e2e testing`. ack-nestjs-boilerplate-mongoose use [Jest as testing framework](https://jestjs.io/docs/getting-started).

 Just by type this command on our console.

+### Unit Testing

 <!-- tabs:start -->